 In fact, according to recent research, 72% of guests who entered by chance left the restaurant even before the service began due to poor or excessive lighting, while 74%, appreciating the welcoming and relaxing atmosphere created by the lighting, stayed longer.
 This shows how important it is to know how to choose the right lighting solution for your restaurant.

-To better understand which decorative lighting could work for you, we will take a look at the difference between the three main lighting levels, each with different characteristics.
+To better understand which type of decorative lights could work for you, we will take a look at the difference between the three main lighting levels, each with different characteristics.

-Ambient lighting is the primary source of light in a room and allows those who occupy it to move around freely and see well.
+Ambient lighting is the primary restaurant lighting soursce and allows those who occupy it to move around freely and see well.
 A recessed or overhead decorative lighting system will guarantee good ambient light and will make the ceiling the primary source of light.

 Life and Braille